-Cancer Care Northwest is the only treatment center in the Inland Northwest that offers Heated Intraperitoneal Chemotherapy (HIPEC), an innovative chemotherapy procedure performed during surgery to treat certain advanced abdominal cancers.
+Cancer Care Northwest is one of few cancer treatment center in the Inland Northwest to offer Hyperthermic (Heated) Intraoperative Peritoneal Chemotherapy (HIPEC), an innovative chemotherapy procedure performed during surgery to treat certain advanced abdominal cancers.
+CCNW’s Dr. Ryan Holbrook is the most experienced HIPEC surgeon in the region, with over 25 years’ experience.

 HIPEC is a procedure performed immediately following a cytoreductive surgery, which uses standard surgical methods to remove all visible tumors in the abdominal cavity.